sfu-cmpt340/2024_1_project_01/README.md

 ```
 It is recommended to install the dependencies in a [venv](https://docs.python.org/3/library/venv.html) so they will not interfere with pre-existing libraries you may already have.

+If you want to train the models, it is also recommended to install Tensorflow with CUDA instead.
+More information at [official website](https://www.tensorflow.org/install/pip)

 ### Front-End
 The front-end requires the installation of [Node.js](https://nodejs.org/en) (tested on v16.17.0).